joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 For an example, check out our `storage-listener.js` above.
 The value returned from `await connectToStorage()` is a `Result`.

-If the call was successful (`Ok`), the `map` call will execute and pass our DB connection context.
-In the `map` handler, start the Seneca listener, and tell it to use the storage plugin, which defines which patterns the storage service listens for.
+If the call was successful, the `map` handler will execute and pass our DB connection context.
+In the handler, we start the Seneca listener, and tell it to use the storage plugin, which defines which patterns the storage service listens for.

-But if the call to `connectToStorage` failed for some reason (maybe `mongod` isn't running), the `orElse` handler is executed with the failure reason, which is logged, and then the process dies.
+But if the call to `connectToStorage` failed for any reason (maybe `mongod` isn't running), the `orElse` handler is executed with a string describing the error, which is logged, and then the process dies.
 This is exactly what we want.

 So given this new information, an overhaul of `storage/index.js` is in order: